 Heathland Fountains has a brilliantly effective range of diffused reservoir aerators and can provide a choice of disc and tube styled diffuser membranes.
-Tube style diffuser membranes entrain water from 360° around the tube, allowing allows them to reach deeper water from the bottom of the reservoirs, whilst the base design prevents them from actually disturbing the reservoir bed.
-Disc style diffuser membranes train water from the top of the membrane up towards the reservoir surface.
+Tube style diffuser membranes entrain water from 360° around the tube and this allows them to reach deeper water from the bottom of the reservoirs, whilst the base design prevents them from actually disturbing the reservoir bed.
+Disc style diffuser membranes entrain water from the top of the membrane up towards the reservoir surface.

 Why do you need to aerate your reservoir?

 Reservoirs can be affected negatively by warmer weather.
-During the summer reservoirs can suffer from thermal stratification, which is when the water becomes divided into layers as shown below.
+During the summer, reservoirs can suffer from thermal stratification, which is when the water becomes divided into layers as shown below.
 The bottom layer of the reservoir will contain cool, oxygen depleted water whilst the surface layer of the reservoir will contain warmer oxygen rich water.
-These two layers are separated by the thermocline that prevents the two from mixing due to the differences in density.
+These two layers are separated by the thermocline that prevents the two from mixing because of differences in the water density.

-By circulating and aerating from the reservoir base upwards, the toxic gases that normally become trapped underneath the thermocline layer, are then release, providing a balanced habitat for aquatic life.
+By circulating and aerating from the reservoir base upwards, the toxic gases that normally become trapped underneath the thermocline layer are then released, providing a balanced habitat for aquatic life.
 This aeration process creates aerobic conditions near the reservoir bed and then the microbial process can naturally break down nutrients that might otherwise be used in the production of noxious aquatic weeds and algae.

 Key features and benefits of a diffused aeration systems in your reservoir;

-- it breaks up thermal stratification layers in the water column allowing the entire column to be oxygenated, eliminating highs and lows in temperature and levels of oxygen.
+- Aeration breaks up thermal stratification layers in the water column allowing the entire column to be oxygenated, eliminating highs and lows in temperature and levels of oxygen.

 - Diffused aeration increases the breakdown of aquatic waste by creating a habitat beneficial for aerobic bacteria to flourish.

-- When the aerator is kept on in freezing climates, the pumps will keep areas in the ice open and allow toxic gases to escape, increasing the oxygen level in the water.
+- When an aerator is kept on in freezing climates, the pumps will keep areas in the ice open and allow toxic gases to escape, increasing the oxygen level in the water.